-The regular long-slit mode (HR) is available in three passbands centred on the transitons of the [H2_S4], [NeII] and [H2_S1] lines using order-sorting filters.
+The regular long-slit mode (HR) is available in three passbands centred on the transitons of the [H2\S4], [NeII] and [H2\S1] lines using order-sorting filters.
 Table 2 lists the details of wavelength ranges covered as well as sensitivities.
-A minimum flux in an emission line below 10^{-16} W/m2/arcsec2 can be achieved with the 1" slit.
+A minimum flux in an emission line below $10^{-16}$ W/m/arcsec can be achieved with the 1" slit.
 This value corresponds to an approximate sensitivity limit around 1 Jy in the continuum.
 It is foreseen that additional filters will be commissioned for the high resolution long-slit mode in the future.
-The high resolution cross-dispersed mode (HRX) accesses the entire wavelength range between 7.7 and 24.0 μ m using a short 4" "long" slit.
+The high resolution cross-dispersed mode (HRX) accesses the entire wavelength range between 7.7 and 24.0 $\mu$ m using a short 4" "long" slit.